 Before the war, Yemen already was the poorest Arab country.
 It is the conflict that has caused it to become the setting of the world’s largest humanitarian crisis.
 Two-thirds of the 30 million population needs some sort of life-saving humanitarian assistance.
 Four million people are forcibly displaced, most of them women and children.
-Two million kids cannot go to school, the same number of children suffer acute malnutrition.
+Two million kids cannot go to school.
+The same number of children suffer acute malnutrition.
 Half of the health facilities are in shambles.
-The crisis is everywhere, throughout the country, on all levels of life.
+The crisis is everywhere, throughout the country, and on all levels of life.

 So, where do you start?
 What are your priorities?

 We focus on aspects of the crisis we, as the Netherlands, have expertise in and that are underfunded.
-We have spent approximately 18 million euros on humanitarian assistance last year and about 20 million on structural development.
+We spent approximately 18 million euros on humanitarian assistance last year and about 20 million on structural development.
 This combination of immediate relief, longer-term development, and diplomatic peace-building efforts is a cornerstone of our policy.
 Yes, we need to save lives.
-At the same time, it is vital to work on longer-term progress and to tackle the economic crisis while the war rages on.
+At the same time, it is vital to work on longer-term progress and tackle the economic crisis while the war rages on.